 We will pay all of the costs of soliciting these proxies.
 Our directors, officers and other employees may solicit proxies in person or by telephone, fax or email.
 We will not pay our directors, officers or other employees any additional compensation for these services.
 We will ask banks, brokers and other institutions, nominees and fiduciaries to forward these proxy materials to their principals and to obtain authority to execute proxies.
 We will then reimburse them for their expenses.
-Our costs for forwarding proxy materials will not be significant.
+Our costs for soliciting proxies will be approximately \$25,000, plus Mediant's out-of-pocket expenses.